alfredapp/google-drive-workflow/README.md

 ## About

-An interim Workflow to bridge the gap until (if) Google Drive fixes the situation of files not being indexable by Spotlight (and thus Alfred).

 Call `gd` and type to filter the contents of your Google Drive. `gdf` limits the search to folders.

 ![Alfred search for gd](Workflow/images/about/gd.png)